po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/01-Day/01-Day-LessonPlan.md

   * ☝️ How do you think conditional statements might allow decision-making in code?

-  * 🙋Conditional statements allow you to carry out different actions based on conditions.
+  * 🙋 Conditional statements allow you to carry out different actions based on conditions.
 Only if the condition evaluates to `true` is the action performed.

   * ☝️ What can we do if we don't completely understand this?